Lucasclopes/Recommender_System_Online_Retailer_/README.md

 **Summary:** Initially, a market basket analysis was required, in order to identify key customer behaviours and dive deeper into the business.
 Then, a recommender was developed in order to suugest new products the clients might be interestd in.

-**Keywords**: Python, Predictive Model, Machine Learning, Neural Networks, Decision Trees, Random Forest, Gradient Boost
+**Keywords**: Python, Recommender System, Machine Learning, Association Rules, Market Basket Analysis

 ## Important libraries and packages
 - pandas, numpy